CuprumBuddy/cuprum-garden/source/content/Sources/Introduction to Algorithms (Thomas H. Cormen et al.)/The Role of Algorithms in Computing.md

 > What is the role of algorithms relative to other technologies used in computers?

 ## Dictionary
-1. Algorithm – a sequence of computational steps that transform the input into the output in a finite amount of time for all problem instances. [@cormen_introduction_2022{pp. 5}]
+1. Algorithm – a sequence of computational steps that transform the input into the output in a finite amount of time for all problem instances. [@cormen_introduction_2022{pp. 5}].
-2. Computational problem
+2. Computational problem is a problem that asks for a solution in terms of an algorithm [@noauthor_computational_2024].
 3. Data structure
 4. Input – some value or set of values, which algorithm takes.
 5. Instance of a problem generally consists of the input (satisfying whatever constraints are imposed in the problem statement) needed to compute a solution to the problem.
 Sometimes, when the problem context is known, problem instances are themselves simply called “problems.”